jacobwilliams/fortran_function_parser/README.md

   Juha Nieminen <warp@iki.fi> available from [here](http://warp.povusers.org/FunctionParser/).
 * The original code has been updated to Fortran 2008 by Jacob Williams.
 Development continues on [GitHub](https://github.com/jacobwilliams/fortran_function_parser).

+### Other codes
-* Note that another refactoring of the original code is available [here](https://github.com/jacopo-chevallard/FortranParser).
+* [FortranParser](https://github.com/jacopo-chevallard/FortranParser) -- Another refactoring of the original code by Jacopo Chevallard.
+* [Fortran Function Parser](http://www.labfit.net/functionparser.htm) -- An entirely different code by Wilton and Ivomar,  10/01/2007